Alexander Hamilton Willard

 At Fort Clatsop, Willard suffered a mysterious illness from February through March 1806, complaining of headache, fever, and low spirits.
 He and William Bratton were sick at the same time, but unlike Bratton, Willard recovered on his own.

-Clark took Willard in his advance party seeking to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and used him, among others, to carry news back and forth to Lewis about the continuing failure to obtain affordable steeds.
+Clark took Willard in his advance party seeking to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and used him, among others, to carry word back to Lewis about the continuing failure to obtain affordable steeds.
 Even though well aware of how precious their few horses were, Willard was the man who failed to picket his own recently-obtained animal well enough at The Dalles on April 19.
-It wandered off and could not be found — earning Lewis's wrath.
+It wandered off and could not be found; the incident aroused Lewis's wrath toward the private:

 |this in addition to the other difficulties under which I laboured was truly provoking.
 I repremanded him more severely for this peice of negligence than had been usual with me.|

-Years later, one of Willard's sons would tell Eva Emory Dye that, when reminiscing about the expedition his father "did not speak much of Lewis but he was a personal friend of Gov. Clark" afterward.5
+Years later, one of Willard's sons would tell historian and suffrage activist Eva Emory Dye that, when reminiscing about the expedition his father "did not speak much of Lewis but he was a personal friend of Gov. Clark" afterward.5

 Willard was to have more canoe-related danger only 27 days later, in South Dakota under what is now Lake Randall.
 During the night of August 30-31, a hard storm came in over camp, which was pitched on a sandbar.
 The men all attempted to hang onto the boats to keep them from being blown away.
 The two canoes used by Sgt.
 Pryor and Sheheke's and Jusseaume's families broke loose, one holding Wiser and the other Willard.
 They were blown across the Missouri to the shore, and men and boats had to be rescued by Ordway and six men — after waiting for the wind to slacken.